Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 ## Types and parents

-AbstractAlgebra provides two abstract types for polynomial rings and their elements:
+AbstractAlgebra provides two abstract types for polynomial rings and their elements over a commutative ring:

   * `PolyRing{T}` is the abstract type for univariate polynomial ring parent types
   * `PolyElem{T}` is the abstract type for univariate polynomial types

+Similarly there are two abstract types for polynomial rings and their elements over a noncommutative ring:

+  * `NCPolyRing{T}` is the abstract type for univariate polynomial ring parent types
+  * `NCPolyElem{T}` is the abstract type for univariate polynomial types

-We have that `PolyRing{T} <: AbstractAlgebra.Ring` and `PolyElem{T} <: AbstractAlgebra.RingElem`.
+We have that `PolyRing{T} <: AbstractAlgebra.Ring` and
+`PolyElem{T} <: AbstractAlgebra.RingElem`.
+Similarly we have that
+`NCPolyRing{T} <: AbstractAlgebra.NCRing` and
+`NCPolyElem{T} <: AbstractAlgebra.NCRingElem`.

-Note that both abstract types are parameterised.
+Note that the abstract types are parameterised.
 The type `T` should usually be the type of elements of the coefficient ring of the polynomial ring.
 For example, in the case of
 $\mathbb{Z}[x]$ the type `T` would be the type of an integer, e.g. `BigInt`.